Fiddlehead: North American cooking

 Ostrich ferns (Matteuccia struthiopteris), known locally as "fiddleheads", grow wild in wet areas of northeastern North America in spring.
-The Maliseet, Mi'kmaq, and Penobscot peoples of Eastern Canada and Maine have traditionally harvested fiddleheads, and the vegetable was introduced first to the Acadian settlers in the early 18th century, and later to United Empire Loyalist colonists as they began settling in New Brunswick in the 1780s.
+The Maliseet, Mi'kmaq, and Penobscot peoples of Eastern Canada and Maine have traditionally harvested fiddleheads, and the vegetable was introduced first to the Acadian settlers in the early 18th century, and later to United Empire Loyalists as they began settling in New Brunswick in the 1780s.
 Fiddleheads remain a traditional dish in these regions, with most commercial harvesting occurring in New Brunswick, Quebec and Maine, and the vegetable is considered particularly emblematic of New Brunswick.
 North America's largest grower, packer and distributor of wild fiddleheads established Ontario's first commercial fiddlehead farm in Port Colborne in 2006.
 Fiddlehead-producing areas are also located in Nova Scotia, Vermont and New Hampshire.
-The Canadian village of Tide Head, New Brunswick, bills itself as the "Fiddlehead Capital of the World."
+The Canadian village of Tide Head, New Brunswick bills itself as the "Fiddlehead Capital of the World."

 Fiddleheads are sold fresh and frozen.
 Fresh fiddleheads are available in the market for only a few weeks in springtime, and are fairly expensive.
 Pickled and frozen fiddleheads, however, can be found in some shops year-round.
 The vegetable is typically steamed, boiled and/or sautéed before being eaten hot, with hollandaise sauce, butter, lemon, vinegar and/or garlic, or chilled in salad or with mayonnaise.